andeya/goutil/README.md

     ```

 - RwMap creates a new concurrent safe map with sync.RWMutex.
-The normal Map is high-performance mapping under low concurrency conditions.
+<br>The normal Map is high-performance mapping under low concurrency conditions.

     ```go
     func RwMap(capacity ...int) Map
     ```

 - AtomicMap creates a concurrent map with amortized-constant-time loads, stores, and deletes.
-It is safe for multiple goroutines to call a atomicMap's methods concurrently.
+<br>It is safe for multiple goroutines to call a atomicMap's methods concurrently.
 From go v1.9 sync.Map.

     ```go